NicholasMoser/GNTool/README.md

 - Replacing texture graphics, due to usage of `txg2tpl.exe`
 - Replacing sound effects and music, due to usage of `ffmpeg.exe`

+With that being said, only Windows binaries are currently being released.
+If there is a request for additional operating systems to support please log an issue for it.

 ## How to Use

 To run the tool, download the latest release zip file from the [GNTool releases](https://github.com/NicholasMoser/GNTool/releases).
-Then extract the zip file and navigate to the `bin` folder.
-If on Windows run `GNTool.bat`, otherwise run `GNTool`.
+Then extract the zip file and run `GNTool.bat`

 ![Launch](/docs/launch.png?raw=true "Launch")